 What Type of Turf is Most Optimal for Pulling Sleds?

-Nylon: For high-impact sports activities and workouts we'd always recommend sports turf made of nylon.
+For high-impact sports activities and workouts we'd always recommend sports turf made of nylon.
 Nylon is a very durable material that can withstand heavy use and equipment.
 Cheap artificial turf materials will fall apart and mat down much quicker than a quality product made of nylon.
 While opting for premium synthetic turf for sled workouts will cost more initially, you'll save money in the long run with the longevity of its life.

-Padded: Sports turf with a 5 mm pad is best for sled workouts, CrossFit, or any other high-impact activity.
+Sports turf with a 5 mm pad is best for sled workouts, CrossFit, or any other high-impact activity.
 This will provide more shock absorption and stability.
 For even more cushion, there are turf padding underlayments you can use in addition to the padded sports turf.
 Check it out here: BrockPad

 If you're installing turf for sled workouts in an outdoor space, the following are a few things we'd avoid when shopping:

-Bright Colors: While bright-colored sports turf can make your outdoor gym or workout space feel more inviting and fun, we wouldn't recommend it in areas that are under direct sunlight.
+While bright-colored sports turf can make your outdoor gym or workout space feel more inviting and fun, we wouldn't recommend it in areas that are under direct sunlight.
 When exposed to the sun bright-colored sports turf can fade quickly and appear worn.

-Securing Sports Turf to Hard Surfaces
+Installing Sports Turf Over Hard Surfaces

 We'd recommend using Pu1k turf adhesive to secure sports turf to concrete and other hard surfaces.
 Note that this adhesive is a strong glue and may leave stains on the surface upon removal down the line.
 For indoor areas, typically just gluing around the perimeter will suffice and be enough to keep the sports turf secure.
 If you're laying sports turf for sled workouts outside, we'd also recommend "spot gluing" throughout the surface as well to ensure that the artificial grass doesn't begin to buckle or wrinkle in the sunlight.

-Maintaining Turf for Sled Workouts
+Maintaining Artificial Turf for Sled Workouts

 The beauty of installing artificial turf in your space is that it is fairly self-sufficient.
 There's not much maintenance required!
 When opting for padded artificial turf for sled workouts, you remove the need for sand infill.
 This allows you to simply vacuum the surface whenever there's debris or messes.
 Because sports turf is made with durable materials and often features a low pile height, it can hold up to a lot of foot traffic without requiring consistent brushing.